shakfu/pma/docs/dev/design.md

 Within a quadrant: importance, then days to due (dated tasks first), then age.
 The matrix view shows the top `quadrant_limit` tasks (default 10, as the source advises) and a count of the rest.

 ### Quadrant actions

+**Superseded by implementation plan 3.1.** Eligibility replaces quadrant gating.
+An agent may take the `ci` and `deps` signals at any tier, plus items tagged `#agent`; `activity` and `hygiene` stay undispatchable.
+Importance orders the queue, eligibility decides what may be dispatched. `dispatch_quadrants` and `overflow_quadrants` are retired.
+The 2x2 remains a view.

 | Quadrant | `pma` action |
 |-|-|